 While the internet is rife with articles and tips about cutting back on alcohol, a shift in focus can be surprisingly effective.
 This brings us to "The Work" by Byron Katie, a system of self-inquiry designed to shift mental habits.
 Originally created as a way to address stress, depression, and other forms of emotional suffering, The Work helps us challenge the thoughts that keep us attached to unhealthy behaviors.

-"The Work" by Byron Katie
+What is "The Work" by Byron Katie?

 Byron Katie is an American author and motivational speaker who is best known for creating a self-inquiry method known as "The Work."
 Born in 1942, Katie hit a low point in her life in her early 40s, suffering from depression and various other emotional issues.
 She had a life-altering realization in 1986, which she claims led to a complete end of her suffering.
 She developed The Work as a method to help millions of others achieve a similar state of peace and clarity.